-Prohibited place Location 1 Arthur Carman Park Prohibited: 1 February to 31 October Exercise area: 1 November to 31 Jan Collins Avenue, Linden 2 Kaiwharawhara Park Prohibited 1 February to 31 October Exercise area: 1 November to 31 Jan Hutt Road, Kaiwharawhara 3 Seal Colony Restrictions Sinclair Head and South Coast 'Haul Out' areas Prohibited: 1 May to 31 August Controlled: dogs allowed on-leash rest of year The area of Sinclair Head and seal 'haul out' areas along the South Coast shall be classed as a Prohibited Public Place 1 May to 31 August each year.
+Prohibited place Location 1 Arthur Carman Park Prohibited: 1 February to 31 October Exercise area: 1 November to 31 Jan Collins Ave, Linden 2 Kaiwharawhara Park Prohibited 1 February to 31 October Exercise area: 1 November to 31 Jan Hutt Rd, Kaiwharawhara 3 Seal Colony Restrictions Sinclair Head and South Coast 'Haul Out' areas Prohibited: 1 May to 31 August Controlled: dogs allowed on-leash rest of year The area of Sinclair Head and seal 'haul out' areas along the South Coast shall be classed as a Prohibited Public Place 1 May to 31 August each year.
 5 Central City Restriction Dog owners can move through the central city but not stop in the CBD.
 The area of the central city (defined on Map 1 in Appendix B) is classed as a restricted area.
 Dog owners are allowed to move through the central city with their dog on-leash to travel to or from the waterfront, however they cannot stop in the central city.
-6 Beach areas restricted during summer The following beach areas are classed as prohibited public places between 9am and 7pm every day during national 'daylight saving' hours:
+6 Beach areas restricted during summer Prohibited: between 9am and 7pm every day during national 'Daylight Savings' hours Controlled: dogs allowed on-leash before 9am and after 7pm and on-leash at all times during winter.
+The following beach areas are classed as prohibited public places between 9am and 7pm every day during national 'Daylight Savings' hours: Balaena Bay beach Hataitai Bay beach Island Bay beach (from the pier to the western end of the beach) Seatoun beach (including Churchill Park)